Itiki

 Here is a list of options we chose to have fitted at the Fountaine Pajot factory.
 FP offer 3 versions with different combinations of inclusions (GL, OV and CV) we went for CV the Comfort Version (maximum inclusions) which covered items such as:

-• 2000W Inverter (in hindsight I should have upgraded to 3000W and may do when we upgrade to Lithium batteries)
+• 2000W Inverter with charger 60A (in hindsight we should have upgraded to 3000W/80A - we did this when we upgraded to Lithium batteries)

 • Video TV/HIFI & TV/radio antenna